-VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy amphibious vessels.
-Navy sailors and Marine veterans who served aboard Austin class LPDs and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
-DD-214 records identifying an LPD hull number as a duty station document the qualifying assignment.
+VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy amphibious ships.
+Engineering ratings and crew members who served aboard Austin-class LPD ships and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.

-Navy Ratings Most Exposed to Asbestos Aboard Austin Class
+Navy Ratings Most Exposed to Asbestos Aboard Austin-Class LPD Ships

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: